Documentation Index

 Overview

 The “Create Ticket” feature lets you export work from Gradial to your external ticketing system.
-This is useful when:- Work originates in Gradial and needs to be tracked in Jira
+This is useful when:

 - You want to create follow-up tickets based on AI analysis